 Brackets and lights attached and two clicks of the button turn the lights on, I was ready to get riding.

-The Trace front light takes 2 hours to charge from empty and offers 3 brightness modes in both pulsing and constant beams.
+The Trace Mk2 front light takes 4 hours to charge from empty and offers 3 brightness modes in both pulsing and constant beams.
 These can be customised to the rider’s preference using the Optimum Mode Selector.
-I used this light as both the primary light and as a secondary light, accompanied by an Exposure Diablo.
+I used this light as both the primary light and as a secondary light, accompanied by an Exposure Sirius.

 On well lit suburban roads I found the pulsing beam to be ideal.
 With excellent side visibility, motorists coming out from side roads and onto roundabouts could see me clearly.
 The only small gripe with this excellent coverage is that when on pulsing beam the light can be quite distracting for the rider.
 This is something I found I got used to after time.